-After a leak under the sink became evident and the plumber paid a visit, it was time to organize the cabinet under the sink.
-While visiting my Mom one afternoon, I had other things on my agenda, but knew I needed to help her with the cleanup.
-You too can reorganize your cabinet area in a short period of time.
+My Mom had a leak under her sink and after the plumber paid a visit, it was time to organize her sink cabinet.
+I had other things on my agenda, but knew I needed to help her with the cleanup.
+We organized her cabinet area in a short period of time.
 Let me explain the process!

 Utilize the SpaceClick thumbnail to view full-size

 I had my own water drip under the kitchen cabinet during some severely cold weather.
 The outside pipe did not break, but there was a leak under the sink that needed attention.
 For a week the fan blew air into the wet cabinets to dry them out.
 As it dried out, I was ready to return my cleaning items to their storage area.

 My first job was to toss out any products that I never used.
 I bagged these for special trash days when chemical containers are picked up.
 I trashed a few soggy items that I didn't want to mess with.
 After cleaning the surface of the cabinet, I was ready to fill up the space again.
 My thought was to clean the cabinet shelf well and not have to reorganize for a l-o-n-g time.

 I had a few plastic containers that I used to make supplies more reachable and to create more space.
 All of my dog items were placed into one plastic basket that can be removed easily.
 Items that I rarely use were put into a basket in the back of my cabinet.
 Items that I use on a regular basis I grouped together toward the front of the shelf.
 For example, all of my furniture polish is shelved together.
 My boxes of supplies are stacked together.
 I had purchased items that I did not yet need.
 As a result, there were several cans or bottles of the same thing.
 My goal is to use all of what I have before buying more and eliminate some containers under my sink.
 Taking an inventory of my cabinet should help me plan my purchases better and keep me organized.